 This means we need to ask the member about their mental health in a confidential and trustworthy manner.
+Respecting privacy doesn't mean ignoring things you notice.
+You must bring them up.

 Regardless of the reason for the conversation, approach it neutrally: